Justice and Society Program

 Justice and Society Seminars

-The 2015 Justice and Society Seminar will be held July 6-12 in Aspen, CO.
+The 2016 Justice and Society Seminar will be held July 5-11 in Aspen, CO.
 Participation is by invitation only.
-If you wish to be considered, please send an expression of interest to Meryl Chertoff, Director of the Justice and Society Program.
+If you wish to be considered, please send an expression of interest to Meryl Chertoff, Executive Director of the Justice and Society Program.

 Every summer the Justice and Society Seminar, co-founded by the late Supreme Court Justice Harry A. Blackmun and held in Aspen, brings together individuals from diverse backgrounds to discuss what we mean by justice and how a just society ought to structure its legal, judicial, and political institutions.